github-fish/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 http://bigbucket.object.pouta.csc.fi/bigfish?AWSAccessKeyId=0a69a52ea4bc3a36839bc1e&Expires=1565951124&Signature=YEIjLFCaexvJ7rhusMV7E%3D
 ```
 !!! note
-	The given URL does not work like that, but fortunately it can be fixed easily: just change _http_ to _https_ and move the _bucketname_ from the beginning after _object.pouta.csc.fi/_ and add "/" between the bucketname and the objectname:
+	The given URL does not work like that, but fortunately it can be fixed easily: just change _http_ to _https_ and move the _bucketname_ from the beginning after _object.pouta.csc.fi/_ and add "/" after it:
 	http<span style="background-color: #A4D1F9">s</span>://object.pouta.csc.fi/<span style="background-color: #A4D1F9">bigbucket/</span>bigfish?AWSAccessKey
 	Id=0a69a52ea4bc3a36839bc1e&Expires=1565951124&Signature=YEIjLFCaexvJ7rhusMV7E%3D